Pandemic Orders and industry requirements are regularly updated

 Preventing the introduction of COVID-19 in the workplace

-- maintain a physical distance of at least 1.5 metres from other persons
+- maintaining a physical distance of at least 1.5 metres from other persons where possible

 Face masks in workplaces